aromatt/side-cli/README.md

 have coprocessing features, but they are too verbose to serve as pipeline building blocks in practice.

-Whereas `xargs` essentially converts input streams into batches of arguments to be passed to a series of subprocesses, `xcopr` spins up one or more long-lived coprocesses, pipes data to them, and merges their outputs into the main data path in a user-specified way.
+Whereas `xargs` converts input streams into batches of arguments to be passed to a series of subprocesses, `xcopr` spins up one or more long-lived coprocesses, pipes data to them, and merges their outputs into the main data path in a user-specified way.

 ## What is `xcopr` good for?
-`xcopr` shines in these situations:
+`xcopr` may help in these situations:
 - Your data contains a mixture of encodings (e.g., base64 in TSV).
 - Your pipeline involves piping queries to a database client like `sqlite3` or `redis-cli`.